 View our collection of local historical documents

-Local newspapers dating back to 1849, census, church records, and more are available on microfilm on the second floor of the Queen's Square Library.
+Local newspapers dating back to 1849, census, church records, and more are available on microfilm.
+Please ask at the Queen's Square Member Services desk for assistance.

 Cambridge Landmarks Map